London Tester Gathering Workshops

 Security in the Cloud

-Through hands on exercises in AWS and group discussion we will take a look at what security in infrastructure and the cloud actually means, how to communicate security risks for this larger attack surface for your project, and as an added bonus, how all of this ties back to personal privacy on the web.
+This workshop is targeted at AWS and infrastructure beginners and intermediates and will employ a mix of hands-on exercises in AWS and group discussion.
+By creating our own infrastructure to support a public facing website, we will uncover what security in the cloud actually means and how to communicate security risks for this larger attack surface for your project, and as an added bonus.Prerequisites

 Abby Bangser has been an excited member of the Ministry of Testing family for 3 years now.
 After attending in 2014 she took her first ever stage in 2015 as a part of the 99 second talks in Brighton, was able to volunteer at TestBash NY in the fall and then co-host a workshop in Brighton 2016.
 Outside of TestBash, Abby has had the opportunity to speak on the DevOps track at Agile20xx and Agile Testing Days in 2015 as well as European Testing Conference and Nordic Testing Days in 2016.